Ahoy, Matey

 We ended up getting some useful work done, and I'm all set now, with some good solid ideas and only a couple of questions for the city and our engineer.

 Our big excitement of the (long) weekend was when the guys removed the support posts under the bay window in the dining room, and the shoring turned out to be inadequate and the house slumped and broke the door lock.
 It also jammed us inside temporarily.
-With the help of Scott and Dante and their crowbar, we busted out the lock, then Noel handily repaired it.
+With the help of the guys and their crowbar, we busted out the lock, then Noel handily repaired it.

 Mostly what the guys were working on today was installing this silt filter, which will keep our sumps from dumping tons of silt into the storm drain system (a huge environmental no-no).
 Water goes in, and is filtered with geotextile fabric before it can leave.
 At the current rate, it will be a couple days before this fills completely with silt.
 Ah!
 Sandbars!